kevkev55/readthinkdo/content/quotes/_index.md

 ## Ralph Waldo Emerson

 >“The law of nature is: Do the thing, and you shall have the power, but they who do not the thing have not the power.”

+## Jeff Olson (Slight Edge)

+>“Time will either promote you or expose you.”

+>“A man can fail many times, but he isn’t a failure until he begins to blame somebody else.”

+“Shawn Achor’s five happy habits: Every morning write down three new things you’re grateful for.
+Journal for two minutes a day about a positive experience from the past 24 hours.
+Meditate daily for a few minutes.
+At the start of every day, write an email to someone praising or thanking them.
+Get fifteen minutes of simple cardio exercise a day.”